ezgiasilsoy/Twitter-Clone-Api/README.md

 Backend REST API for a Twitter-like application built with Spring Boot.

+Note: This repository contains the backend implementation of the project.
+The frontend was developed separately using React and integrated via REST APIs.

 ## 🚀 Features
 - User registration and login
 - Authentication and authorization using Spring Security